-In the third group, Mr. Speaker there are:
+In the third group are:

 - John Kingilik

 - Koen Tapatai

-- Marcus Tutanuaq

-- Tyler Autut
+- Sylar Autut

 - Sigurdson Nukik

 - Jerry Aningaat

 - Darcy Amaruq

-I'm very glad this group of young hunters are learning as they prepare for when they become adults.
-I'm sure they will be able to provide for their future families.
-I hope they have a successful fall hunt.
+I'm very glad this group of young hunters are learning as they prepare for when they become adults and I'm sure they will be able to provide for their future families, and I hope they have a successful fall hunt.
 Thank you, Mr. Speaker.

 Speaker: Members' Statements.
-Member for Tununiq.
-Ms. Nutarak.
+Member for Tununiq, Ms. Nutarak.